ErinR123/GA-project2/README.md

 ## Ice Box Items:

 Additonally I would like the user to have options for multiple weeks.
-I would like a nutrition section and the user to be able to track their KM'S of the selected movement.
+I would like a nutrition section and the user to be able to track their KM"S of the selected movement.